vsvai/dukan.in/README.md

 More in project is the urls.py file which contains all the urls pages.
 Next there are some databases.

 Important databases are:

-shops.db
+shops.db for all the shops.
-register table for all the shops. customer table to store the database for customers.
+customer database to store the database for customers.
-Booking tableo j   for all the bookings made by customers to the shops.
+Booking for all the bookings made by customers to the shops.

 Customer Reference.